beijiez/dead_code_remover_demo/README.md

 This project provides a tool to analyze and remove unused functions and imports from Python files.
 It helps keep your codebase clean and maintainable.

+## Potential for Growth

+- 🧪 CI/CD integration that scans pull requests
+- 🤖 GitHub bots that leave inline comments explaining why code should be removed
+- 🧩 VS Code plugin that highlight unused code live

 ## Features

 - Detects unused functions and imports in Python files.